 Ahh, the pairings.
 Mark knows his cheese and his beer.
 One of the best was the first, Blue Star Wheat with Bellweather Farm Crecenza.
 Blue Star is a crisp, lemony wheat with a dry, tart finish.
 Bellwether Farm Crecenza is a whey or "ricotta" cheese; it's soft and creamy with a pleasing tart note that merged perfectly with Blue Star.
 I will try this again at home soon.

 Mark paired his Whole Foods Cru D'Or Organic Belgian-Style Ale with Cowgirl Creamery's Mt Tam, a triple cream made with organic milk from Straus Family Dairy.
-The dark, earthy, mushroom flavors in the cheese were a perfect
+The dark, earthy, mushroom flavors in the cheese were a perfect match for the ale, which has an interesting yeasty note.

 Best of show had to be the 2005 and 2000 Old Stock Ales with Montgomery's Farmhouse Cheddar, a nutty, moist cheddar from an artisan cheesemaker in Somerset, England.